wooogler/assets/06_Conferences.md

 # HCI Conferences that we target

-Echolab's target conferences for presenting research include the following prestigious events:

-- **CHI (Conference on Human Factors in Computing Systems)**: A leading conference that focuses on the latest research in human-computer interaction.
-- **UIST (User Interface Software and Technology)**: This conference emphasizes innovations in user interface design and technology, making it a key venue for presenting cutting-edge research.
-- **CSCW (Computer Supported Cooperative Work)**: A significant platform for discussing the social and collaborative aspects of computing, where research on group work and collaboration technologies is showcased.

 # What to expect in academic conferences

 # How to prepare for an academic confernece